This file portion of www.watertownhistory.org website

 important to engage and partner with our citizens, solve problems and keep

 Watertown a great place to live,” Roets said.
-“The beauty and balance of our democracy can
+“The beauty and balance of our democracy can be

-dedicated team of support staff.
-We are
+team of support staff.
+We are able

-able police our city of 23,000 people with 39 officers on a 24 hour a day
+police our city of 23,000 people with 39 officers on a 24 hour a day basis.
+Not as a controlling force, but instead as

-instead as part of the community.”
+part of the community.”

 “As citizens, we all have a responsibility to